Nicko McBrain

 Michael Henry "Nicko" McBrain (born 5 June 1952) is an English musician, best known as the drummer of the heavy metal band Iron Maiden since 1982.
 He is the third-longest serving member of the band, having appeared on each Iron Maiden album since Piece of Mind (1983).
 McBrain retired from touring in 2024, although he remains a member of the band for studio projects.
-Having played in small pub bands since 1966 from the age of 14, after leaving school, McBrain did session work before joining a variety of artists, such as Streetwalkers in 1975, Pat Travers, and the French political band Trust.
+Having played in small pub bands since 1966 from the age of 14, after leaving school, McBrain did session work before joining a variety of artists, such as Streetwalkers in 1975, Pat Travers, and the French hard rock band Trust.
+By 2026, the band's albums with Nicko McBrain had sold well over 100 million copies.

 Early life and education

 McBrain was born in Hackney, London, and first wanted to learn the drums at a young age after watching Joe Morello performing with The Dave Brubeck Quartet on television.
+Later Ringo Starr, Charlie Watts, Keith Moon, John Bonham and Brian Bennett became his major influences on the instrument.

 At the age of ten, he started to play drums with pots, pans and other kitchen utensils, before, to his parents' dismay, he began drumming on the gas cooker with a pair of knives and chipped off the paintwork.
 McBrain recalls that he was eleven or twelve before his father bought him his first drum kit, "which was basically one snare, one tom-tom, one cymbal, two drumsticks and a pair of brushes."
 He soon started playing Rolling Stones and Beatles covers with school bands, before he began regularly playing "pubs and weddings" by the age of 14.

-McBrain had his nose broken in a fight at school which left him with his trademark flat features.
+McBrain had his nose broken in a fight at school which left him with his trademark flat features;

-He never underwent surgery to repair his nose.
+he never underwent surgery to repair his nose.